-That said, your home-auto insurer may not be a bad choice for those who want to keep all their policies under one roof.
+That said, your home-auto insurer may not be a bad choice for those who want to keep all their policies under one roof, he says.

 Some life insurance agents cast themselves in the role of passive messenger, handing down the best offers from on high.
 Why?
 Because it works out to their financial advantage 99 percent of the time.

-A dedicated pro knows how to use those best offers as a first offer and dig for even better terms on your behalf, just as they do when they negotiate with those same carriers for their own commission split.
+A dedicated pro knows how to use those best offers as a first offer and dig for even better terms on your behalf.

 For example, Hunt cites a technique called "blending" in which an agent will mix in some no-load or low-commission term life coverage that eventually converts to permanent insurance in order to increase the first-year surrender value of a whole life policy.